 Days before Friendship Day every year, companies roll out their advertising campaigns which are usually geared toward the younger demographic, as teenagers and young adults are more likely to embrace the spirit of the holiday and increase public awareness via social media.
 While Friendship Day is often celebrated with a flower or friendship bracelet—something small—companies will still try to up sell their more expensive products, urging customers to spend a great deal of money on their friends as the only possible venue to express affection and love.

 Restaurants may offer discounts on gift certificates, as might other local vendors.
-However, instead of these companies' gestures being appreciated, they often backfire, as some people feel they are blatantly commercializing a holiday that is otherwise meant to be more low-key, like Father's Day or Mother's Day.
+However, instead of these companies' gestures being appreciated, they often backfire, as some people feel they are blatantly commercializing a holiday that is otherwise meant to be more low-key.

 Interesting Facts About Friendship Day

 The idea of friendship has been around for thousands of years.
-Sometimes, friendship can be even more fulfilling than a familial or intimate relationship.
+Sometimes, friendship can be even more fulfilling than a familial relationship.
 This is because friends aren't forced to be with you; friends stick with you because they want to, rather than out of a sense of obligation.
 Because of this, friends may be able to provide you with better support and understanding, clearer communication, and a level of loyalty that is positively unmatched in any other kind of relationship.
-This is in part why, regardless of the customers of their local populations, many countries have some sort of celebratory day or recognition of friendship.
+This is in part why many countries have some sort of celebratory day or recognition of friendship.
 Friends are important, and virtually every culture recognizes how vital friendship is for a healthy, vibrant, and fulfilling life.

 Here are some neat facts about Friendship Day that encourage those who celebrate it to keep doing so in honor of their friends: